kramatecksolutions-create/website2/README-FINAL-IMAGE-SYSTEM.md

-# KramaTek Final Image-System Release
+# KramaTek Final -System Release

 This release changes the visual asset system only and preserves the working application structure.